anjanayraina/Assignment3/README.md

 ## `swapBforA(uint256 amount)`
 Allows users to swap a specified amount of Token B for Token A. The output amount of Token A is calculated by dividing the input amount of Token B by the same fixed rate.

-Feel free to use this markdown code in your GitHub readme!

 # How to run
 1.  **Install Foundry**